 The WordPress alternative for creating a podcast RSS feed 💻

 This plugin is the #1 plugin for managing podcasts in WP with across-the-board positive reviews about its quality.

 - Lets you easily create your audio or video XML feed without mistakes

-- Is compatible with Apple Podcasts, Google Podcasts, Stitcher, TuneIn, and more
+- Is compatible with directories like Apple Podcasts, Google Podcasts, Stitcher, TuneIn, and more

 - Offers integrated HTML5 playback with built-in support for sites like YouTube (with the HTML code needed for your listeners)